 a.
-In accordance with USMC SHO, and/or RASO as applicable, all disposition instructions for excess, defective, or serviceable radioactive items will be requested via electronic communication (i.e., email, or message) or formal letter from the responsible unit owning the RAM.
+In accordance with USMC SHO, and/or RASO as applicable, all disposition instructions for excess, defective, or serviceable radioactive items will be requested via email, message, or formal letter from the responsible unit owning the RAM.
 The quantity, NSN, serial number, condition codes, applicable NRC license or NRMP numbers, and any other identifying or amplifying information must be provided in the correspondence.